 Small dogs on leashes are welcome on site.

 16 December 2023 – 13 April 2024

-Hauser & Wirth St. Moritz occupies the Palace Galerie space in the centre of St. Moritz.
-This 4,400 sq foot exhibition space spans three floors of a building owned by Badrutt’s Palace Hotel.
+Hauser & Wirth St. Moritz occupies the Palace Galerie space in the centre of St. Moritz in December 2018.
+In the heart of the Engadin Valley, this 4,400 sq foot exhibition space spans three floors of a building owned by Badrutt’s Palace Hotel and is a natural extension of the gallery’s activities in its native Switzerland.
 Architect Luis Laplace lead on the interior remodeling of the site.
 Laplace has worked on numerous Hauser & Wirth projects, including the interior design of Le Vieux Chalet in Gstaad, and the restoration and conversion of Hauser & Wirth Somerset’s 18th-century farm buildings into a series of contemporary exhibition spaces.

 St. Moritz has long been an enclave of creativity.
 The surrounding area was home to the Giacometti family and Alpine painter Giovanni Segantini.
 Over the course of the past two centuries, a range of cultural and intellectual figures have visited and been inspired by the Upper Engadine region, from philosopher Friedrich Nietzsche, writer Thomas Mann and dancer Vaslav Nijinsky, to a host of artists including Gerhard Richter, Julian Schnabel, Richard Long, and Joseph Beuys.
 Legendary connoisseur Bruno Bischofberger was the first gallerist to establish a space in St. Moritz in 1963, and the region is now home to a number of modern and contemporary galleries.